 What are my options for completing the open water scenarios?

 There are three options for completing your rescue diver scenarios for certification.
 You may even complete the dives in different locations at different times.

 Option 1 - Weekend Lake Dives: This is the most popular option because it allows you the opportunity to be certified before any planned vacation, and you won't have to deal with any training during your vacation.
 We conduct rescue scenarios on a regular basis (Saturday and Sunday) at lakes in the Texas and Oklahoma area.

-Option 3 - Combination: You may complete some scenarios at a local lake with Scuba Frisco Sports, and then complete your remaining dives where ever your travels might take you.
+Option 3 - Combination: You may complete some scenarios at a local lake with Scuba Frisco, and then complete your remaining dives where ever your travels might take you.

 What are the requirements?

 You can enroll in the Rescue Diver Course as a certified Open Water Diver (or have a qualifying certification from another training organization) and participate in the Rescue Diver knowledge development and rescue training sessions, in confined water only, while working on your Advanced Open Water Diver certification.

 To participate in the rescue training sessions in the open water environment, and to participate in the open water rescue scenarios, you must be certified as a Advanced Open Water Diver or have a qualifying certification from a recognized training organization.

 Minimum age: 15 years old.
 (12 for Junior Rescue Diver)

 Be reasonably fit and in good health.
 Some individuals may require a physician's release.